 In the spirit of full disclosure, there are a few things worth mentioning (for which, read ‘hammering home’) as a reminder that a legal career is not all triumphant court victories and champagne-fuelled deal celebrations.
 So without wanting to detract from the exciting and challenging career on offer, here follows some food for thought…

-We cannot stress this enough – with £9,000 per year undergrad fees, plus postgrad study costing around £15,000 (LPC or BPTC), the road to qualification is not cheap and there are no guarantees of a job at the end of it.
-In addition, the minimum trainee salary has just been abolished, so from 2014 some firms may be paying trainees no more than the national minimum wage.
+We cannot stress this enough – with £9,000 per year undergrad fees, plus postgrad study costing around between £10,350 and £13,300 for the LPC and between £13,155 and £17,350 for the BPTC, the road to legal qualification is not cheap and there are no guarantees of a job at the end of it.
+In addition, the minimum trainee salary has been abolished, so from 2014 some firms may be paying trainees no more than the national minimum wage.
 Your ability to afford the courses and a potentially low starting wage must be a factor in deciding whether to pursue law as a career.

 Your online presence may currently be dominated by photos of debauched holiday antics and lewd comments, and you need to be aware that recruiters may even be Googling your name!
 So it can be beneficial to build up a more ‘professional’ social media profile than your Facebook account offers.
 LinkedIn is great for maintaining a line of contact with the legal eagles you will be meeting, while Twitter can also be useful to follow the legal world’s big influencers and stay up to the minute with the latest news and issues.

 The legal world is part of the business world.
-If you harbour any ambitions to work for a commercial law firm, then it will be essential to develop a good understanding of the issues and events affecting businesses.
-Read the Financial Times an The Economist from time to time, and try to appreciate the appropriate legal issues thrown up by your studies from a commercial perspective.
+If you harbour any ambitions to work for a commercial law firm, it is essential to develop a good understanding of the issues and events affecting businesses.
+Read the Financial Times and The Economist from time to time, and try to appreciate the appropriate legal issues thrown up by your studies from a commercial perspective.